 Texas and nine other states have passed “campus carry” legislation allowing students to conceal-carry firearms in school buildings on public university campuses.
 Since the law took effect August 1, 2016, a Houston Chronicle analysis has found mixed results regarding its impacts.
 According to the Chronicle’s review, more than a dozen universities had at least one gun-related report, including aggravated robbery and an accidental discharge in a dorm.

 Texas university professors who oppose campus carry legislation point to its problems as another reason why the idea of guns in classrooms is no solution to violence nationwide.

-Susan Harper, who formerly taught classes at Texas Woman’s University (TWU) and El Centro College in Dallas, told Truthout that Texas’ campus carry legislation — coupled with the pressures and poor working conditions associated with adjunct teaching — motivated her to leave academia for a job in publishing.
+Susan Harper, who formerly taught classes at Texas Woman’s University (TWU) and El Centro College in North Texas, told Truthout that Texas’s campus carry legislation — coupled with the pressures and poor working conditions associated with adjunct teaching — motivated her to leave academia for a job in publishing.